emilyanndavis/dwarf-match/readme.md

 our matched cards back over, or being able to flip too many cards at once.

-We can fix both of these issues pretty easily, to prevent selecting cards that are already flipped face up we can simply short-circut the `selectCard` function with an if statement that checks if the card being passed to `selectCard()` is face up.
+We can fix both of these issues pretty easily, to prevent selecting cards that are already flipped face up we can simply short-circuit the `selectCard` function with an if statement that checks if the card being passed to `selectCard()` is face up.
 If it is, just return!

 Now that we can't select face up cards, let's fix having too many cards face up at once.